 Uniforms, arms and equipment at the Battle of Edgehill:

-When the Civil War broke out in 1642 England was without a regular military establishment and had little recent warlike experience.
-Each side, Royalist and the Parliamentarian, was forced to build up its armies from scratch relying upon the regional system of ‘Trained Bands’ or militia.
+When the Civil War broke out in 1642, England was without a regular military establishment and had little recent war-making experience.
+Each side, Royalist and the Parliamentarian, was forced to build up its armies from scratch, relying upon the regional system of ‘Trained Bands’ or militia.

-The Trained Bands varied widely in quality but were generally only suitable for a starting point.
-Many of these regional forces were not prepared to leave their counties and probably only the London Trained Bands were ready and capable of sustained military action, fighting for the Parliament.
+The Trained Bands varied widely in quality, but were generally only suitable as a starting point.
+Many of these regional forces were not prepared to leave their counties, and probably only the London Trained Bands were ready and capable of sustained military action, fighting for the Parliament.